City of Sunnyvale Urban Forest

 Street Tree Planting List (download here)

-For residents who are interested in what species of trees that are used in planting of Street Trees in the public right of way.
-Prior to the planting of all Street Trees, the Street Tree Program takes into consideration many factors in street tree selection.
+For residents who are interested in what species of trees that are used in planting of street trees in the public right of way.
+Please note, this list is provided as an information source ONLY.
+Prior to the planting of all street trees, the Street Tree Program takes into consideration many factors in street tree selection.
 Right-of-way grow space, vertical clearance [power lines], underground utilities, street lights, traffic signs and lights, species suitability to the site are all factors.
-Tree species are selected for entire blocks.
+Generally, the same type of tree species are selected for entire blocks.
 This is done primarily for uniformity of maintenance and cost effectiveness.
-To request a City tree to be planted click here
+The City Arborist makes the final determination of type of tree species planted.
+To request a street tree to be planted in the right-of-way click here

 Street Tree Program Frequently Asked Questions